mia-platform/documentation/docs/byoi/overview.md

 ---
-id: byoi_overview
+id: byoi-overview
 title: Mia-Platform Bring Your Own Infrastructure
 sidebar_label: BYOI
 ---

-Bring Your Own Infrastructure (BYOI) allows customers to utilize their own runtime, CI/CD tools and Git-provider and to connect them into Mia-Platform managed Console.
+Bring Your Own Infrastructure (BYOI) allows customers to use their own runtime, CI/CD tools and Git Provider and to connect them into Mia-Platform managed Console.
 This approach let customers retain control over their infrastructure while benefiting from the services and capabilities offered by Mia-Platform.
 BYOI has gained popularity as a flexible and cost-efficient solution, enabling seamless integration with a wide range of services and applications.

 ![byoi-schema](img/architecture-byoi.png)

 The above schema, shows the typical infrastructure architecture and the main elements that are involved in the Mia-Platform BYOI configuration.

 - **Mia-Platform Console**: Mia-Platform console is completely managed by Mia-Platform.
 It is [connected to the Runtime](/development_suite/clusters-management/add-edit-remove-cluster.md#step-1-runtime-service) in order to retrieve information about the runtime status.
-Mia-Platform is [integrated with a CI/CD tool](/development_suite/set-up-infrastructure/configure-provider.mdx) to streamline the software development process, automate the build and deployment procedures.
+Mia-Platform is [integrated with CI/CD tool](/development_suite/set-up-infrastructure/configure-provider.mdx) to streamline the software development process, automate the build and deployment procedures.
 Every change in the microservices architecture undergoes versioning and is subsequently released to the customer [Git Repository](/development_suite/set-up-infrastructure/add-environment.mdx#setup-git-provider).

-- **Mia-Platform Nexus**: Mia-Platform Nexus is a docker registry services where all the Mia-Platform marketplace' services images are stored.
-It is a necessary dependency in order to utilize Mia-Platform Marketplace.
+- **Mia-Platform Nexus**: Mia-Platform Nexus is a docker registry services where all the Mia-Platform marketplace services images are stored.
+It is a necessary dependency in order to utilize the images supported by Mia-Platform and published on the Mia-Platform Marketplace.

 - **CI/CD**: The customers can use any [supported tool](/development_suite/set-up-infrastructure/configure-provider.mdx#edit-cicd-tool) by Mia-Platform Console.